Authored By: Helen Southworth

 The only son of Ralph and Frances, Lytton (Burgo) Partridge (1935-1963), married Henrietta Garnett, daughter of Angelica Bell and David Garnett.
 Burgo died quite suddenly of a heart attack when Henrietta Garnett was pregnant with their daughter, Sophie.

-Frances Partridge wrote extensively about Bloomsbury.
-She also translated from French and Spanish into English, including works by Asturias.
+Frances Partridge wrote and published extensively on the subject Bloomsbury, including multiple volumes of her own diaries.
+She also translated from French and Spanish into English, including works by Miguel Ángel Asturias, Alejo Carpentier, and Gilbert Martineau.